 Past honorees have included students who have organized tree plantings, a household hazardous waste community collection day and school recycling programs; and students who have volunteered their time with the Delaware Nature Society, DNREC’s Piping Plover Monitoring Program and the Marine Education, Research and Rehabilitation Institute, among other organizations.

 The award program is open to Delaware students in grades 1 through 12 whose actions have resulted in the protection, restoration or enhancement of our state’s natural resources.
 Projects must have been completed between July 1 and June 30 for awards the following July.
 Nominations are accepted through late June.

-Anyone can nominate a deserving student – teachers, parents, classmates, club or group leaders – by filling out a nomination form and including letters, reports, photos or other documentation of the project.
+Anyone can nominate a deserving student.
+Teachers, parents, classmates, club or group leaders submit nomination forms and include letters, reports, photos or other documentation of the project.
 Winners are chosen in three categories: elementary grades 1 through 4, middle school grades 5 through 8, and high school grades 9 through 12.
 Each will receive a gift card and a prize pack from Delaware State Parks.

 For more information, contact Young Environmentalist Awards Coordinator Joanna Wilson, in the DNREC Public Affairs Office, at 302.739.9902

 In July 2018, six awards were given to young environmentalists at a ceremony at the State Fair.

 Third grader Grace Coyle, age 8, founded a nature club at Holy Cross School in Dover.

 Seventh grader Shay Wilson, age 13, of Middletown, was recognized for her butterfly research project, conducted with biologists at Bombay Hook National Wildlife Refuge.

 MOT Charter School junior Caroline Dowd planned, organized, and planted a riparian buffer along Cypress Creek for her Girl Scout Gold Award project.